likseniets/app-ointment/README.md

 - Browse available caregivers and their availability
 - Book appointments with specific caregivers or choose "Any Caregiver"
 - View and manage booked appointments
-- Request changes to existing appointments
+- Request and approve changes to existing appointments
 - Profile management

 ### Caregiver Portal

 - Set and manage availability schedules (date and hourly time slots)
 - View and manage appointments
-- Handle appointment change requests
+- Request and approve changes to existing appointments
 - Edit and delete availability slots
 - Profile management

 ### Admin Portal

 - **User Management**: Create, read, update, and delete users (Clients, Caregivers, Admins)
-- **Appointment Management**: View, create, edit, and delete appointments with filtering by caregiver/client
+- **Appointment Management**: View, create, update, and delete appointments with filtering by caregiver/client
-- **Availability Management**: Manage all caregiver availability slots with caregiver filtering
+- **Availability Management**: View, create, update, and delete availability slots with caregiver filtering
 - Comprehensive dashboard with quick access to all management features

 ## 📁 Project Structure